Research Associate in Computer Vision & Machine Learning for Tracking and Scene Segmentation

 An opportunity has arisen within the Department of Electrical & Electronic Engineering at Imperial College London for a Research Associate to work on Computer Vision & Machine Learning for People and Vehicle Tracking and Scene Segmentation.

-The successful applicant will become a member of the Personal Robotics Laboratory (led by Professor Yiannis Demiris) a team of 20 postdoctoral, PhD and MSc researchers, with significant expertise in human-robot Interaction, human-centred computer vision, assistive robotics, vehicle intelligence, machine learning and user modelling.
+The successful applicant will become a member of the Personal Robotics Laboratory (led by Professor Yiannis Demiris, RAEng Chair in Emerging Technologies), a team of 20 postdoctoral, PhD and MSc researchers, with significant expertise in human-robot interaction, human-centred computer vision, assistive robotics, vehicle intelligence, machine learning and user modelling.

-This is a fixed term appointment up to 30th of September 2020 in the first instance.
-The start date is on the 1st of October 2018 (with some degree of flexibility) and the salary will be based on the level of relevant experience of the successful candidate.
+This is a fixed term appointment up to 31st of October 2021 in the first instance.
+The start date of the project is on the 1st of Nov 2019 (with some degree of flexibility) and the salary will be based on the level of relevant experience of the successful candidate.